 What are the benefits?

 Appointing an accountant can provide your new venture with some essential advice and ongoing support that will steer you through that tough first year and beyond.

-A good accountant will help you set up a bookkeeping system to keep track of your invoices and your receipts.
-This could range from an Excel spreadsheet to a cloud based bookkeeping system.
+A good accountant will help you set up a bookkeeping system to keep track of your invoices and your receipts in real time.

 More importantly, you may need your accountant to help with registering for PAYE and VAT and the procedures involved should you need this.
 It is common for the initial franchise fee to consist of different components and we can advise on how to get as much tax relief as possible, all whilst staying within the rules.